If one of my medications or diabetes supplies is deemed potentially unsafe, I want to know about it. ASAP.

 There may not be, but we have to wonder if there should be, or whether opinions differ too much on how people want to learn about medical product recalls?

-Just last week, Tandem voluntarily recalled a batch of t:slim insulin pump cartridges because of potential leaking.
+Just recently this past week, Tandem voluntarily recalled a batch of t:slim insulin pump cartridges because of potential leaking.
 No one reported being injured or hurt as a result (see also: no "adverse events"), but there was that possibility.
 Tandem apparently discovered this issue during an internal product test, and made the choice to immediately and publicly issue the recall that impacted 22 different lot numbers (a total of 4,746 boxes of cartridges) shipped on or after Dec.
 17, 2013.

 Within an hour of the recall being issued, Tandem had sent out a news release online, posted the information on the News section of its website, and began sending word out via social media.
 Many of us in the DOC helped spread the word, too, so that as many people as possible could learn about this and find out if their own supplies might be included.

-Update: On Jan.
+Then notably on Jan.
 20, Tandem Diabetes expanded the recall to include a total of 55 lot numbers (instead of the 22 that had originally been affected), and the included cartridges would have been shipped before Oct.
 16, 2013.

 While this "full web disclosure" approach may seem like common sense today, not every diabetes company operates this way.
 Some do, of course -- like Abbott Diabetes Care, that issued a voluntary test strip recall in mid-November for FreeStyle and FreeStyle Lite strips, which could display false low blood sugars.
 The company disclosed the recall in much the same way with the same result, and it's also worth noting how visually helpful the Abbott website was, including pictures of the impacted meters that might use any of the 20 lots of strips, instead of just listing them in boring gray... text.